ronreiter/interactive-tutorials/tutorials/learnrubyonline.org/en/Hello, World!.md

     puts "I will be printed to the console!"

 Everything between the `'` and `"` will be printed to the console.
+Single quotes can't support string interpolation, which looks like this `'Hello world #{some code}'`.
+You need to use double quotes.
+Single quotes can only evaluate to a string object.
-In single quotation can't support `'Hello world #{some code}'` or outher procecs, single quotation only use for string Short syntax for puts is `p` keyword , example:
+Short syntax for puts is `p` keyword , example:
     p 'Hello world'

-When you use puts keyword ruby add newline(' \\n ') on end of line
+When you use puts keyword, ruby adds a newline(' \\n ') on the end of the line

     puts 'Hello World !!!'
     Hello World !!!